Updated: Jun 4

 2. Light a white glass encased 7-day candle (known as a deity or sanctuary candle) and offer prayers to Creator or God, Goddess, or Higher Power, in gratitude for the good medicine of the herbs and plants that have been given to us to use for our good health and well-being.
-Ask for protection and blessings from Creator, Good Healing Spirits, Grandmother Moon, and your Guides.
+Ask for protection and blessings from Creator, the Spirit of Water, Mother Earth, Good Healing Spirits, Grandmother Moon, and your Guides.

 3. Cook the herbs.
 Bring to a gentle boil in a large pot, a very generous handful of: rue or rosemary, mugwort, white sage (if it grows near you), and basil.
 Fresh is best, but dried can be used.
 These plants are chosen for their purifying qualities so it is best not to substitute with other plants or flowers.
 Do so only if you absolutely are not able to gather or purchase the plants listed.
 It's a good idea to place the plants inside a large cheesecloth or old clean pillowcase so that the leaves and stems do not clog your drain.
 You may also bundle them together tied with a red string so that you can use them to brush your body as you bathe or shower.
 While you are doing this part begin to fill your bath tub with very warm water (part way only as you'll be adding the herbal water to it).

 4. Bathe.
 Once the water and plants have come almost to a boil, let it sit for a few minutes (steep) then carefully remove the pot from the stove and add the herbal water to your already warm bath water and soak in it for at least 15-20 minutes.
 It is very important that you make sure that the herbal water touches every part of your body: from the top of your head to the soles of your feet and everywhere in between.
-If you like, you can repeat the prayers you offered earlier while you pour the water over yourself.
-Allow the prayed-over water, your deeply held intention, and the healing power of the plants to wash away fatigue, confusion, anger, and grief.
+Pay special attention to areas that have experience physical trauma.
+While you're sitting in herbal water, you can repeat the prayers you offered earlier as you pour the water over yourself.
+Allow the prayed-over water, your deeply held desire and intention, and the healing power of the plants to wash away fatigue, confusion, anger, and grief.

 5. While you're in the bathtub, say the following phrases out loud, mindfully and with feeling: "I now return any energy that I may have taken from someone, knowingly or unknowingly, to its source, with blessings of love and peace."
 (3x); pause and then say, "I call back any of my own personal power or energy that I have given away, knowingly or unknowingly that I may restored to wholeness and balance."
 (3x) Afterward, simply sit in stillness remembering to breathe normally.